threefoldtecharchive/vdc-solutions-charts/charts/presearch/README.md

 #### Inputs

-* Node Name (which will serve as the subdomain and it can be converted to an FQDN from the chatflow itself)
+* Node Name (This would be hostname which will serve as the subdomain and it can be converted to an FQDN from the chatflow itself)
 * REGISTRATION_CODE (This is provided by the user and it is mandatory to launch the node)

 Here is an example,